FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/index.rst

 There are two ways to run a FLO-2D simulation once the data files are constructed:

-1) The Pro model can be initiated from the FLO-2D Plugin;
+1) The Pro model can be initiated from the FLO-2D Plugin.

-2) a FLO-2D flood simulation can be started by copying the FLOPRO.EXE file and its respective .dlls into a project folder and double-clicking on the executable.
+2) FLO-2D flood simulation can be started by copying the FLOPRO.EXE file and its respective .dlls into a project folder and double-clicking on the executable.

 When the model is running the user has the option of graphically viewing the flood progression over the